 cartilage is starved of nutrients and oxygen causing what is known as

 In the figure above, notice the line called 'pars'.
 This is the site where a fracture can occur, usually in childhood when the cartilage has not yet turned to bone.
 This can allow L4 to slide forwards on L5 ... but sometimes it occurs because of severe degenerative changes in the facet joints causing Lumbar Facet Arthropathy SPONDYLOLYSTHESIS ...

 Personal anecdote.
 During the first 20-25 years of practice, I would never have tackled a Grade 4 or 5 lumbar disc injury.
 Then gradually with increasing manipulative and management skills, urged on by patients who would steadfastly refuse surgery, I began to tackle and succeed with some of the very serious lower back injuries.

 Then three months ago, I myself had a very serious L3/L4 disc injury.
 The disc split into two parts, one extruded into the foramen, and the other sequestered into the spinal canal.
-Could chiropractic repair such a serious injury?
+Could chiropractic repair such a serious injury, normally considered a surgical emergency?
 Femoral nerve damage ...

 I receive many questions about Chiropractic.
 It might be help with a spinal condition, but it might also be from a person who can't walk after a hip operation, or some such thing.